michaeldyrynda/founder-style/source/controllers.md

 }
 ```

-## Route Model Binding  <a href="#route-model-binding" name="route-model-binding" class="text-grey">#</a>
+## Route Model Binding <a class="text-grey" name="route-model-binding" href="#route-model-binding">#</a>

-Whilst Laravel has a powerful Service Container, in terms of method injection in controller methods, it is most useful for [route model binding](https://laravel.com/docs/5.5/routing#route-model-binding).

-Using implicit binding out of the box, it is trivial to load the corresponding model and pass it directly to your controller, without an extra line querying the database.
+Using implicit [route model binding](https://laravel.com/docs/5.5/routing#route-model-binding) out of the box, it is trivial to load the corresponding model and pass it directly to your controller, without an extra line of code responsible for querying the database.

 ```php
 // routes/web.php